o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 Now that we have covered the basics of writing SnarkyJS programs, let's see how to create a smart contract.

+If you haven't yet read [how zkApps work](how-zkapps-work), please read it first to build your foundational knowledge.

 ## SmartContract

 Smart contracts are written by extending the base class `SmartContract`: